“…to penetrate the mysteries of music is to prepare for initiation into

 “The supernatural power of the seven notes intoned by the Hierophant derives from their ability to touch off correspondences on other levels than the physical.
 At their highest, they are a distant echo of the vowels which sounded forth in the sevenfold laughter of the Creator God (Goddess), and became the Seven Spirits before the Throne of the Apocalypse with their Seven Thunders, Voices, or Vowels.
 In the solar system, they are reflected as the characteristic vibrations of the seven planets…In former times, when the world was ruled by the wise, the secrets of activating these energies acoustically were known and put to use.”

 — ‘The Mystery of the Seven Vowels’ by Joscelyn Godwin, Colgate University.

-More recently, Scottish researcher and mathematician Lawrence Edwards has studied the rhythmic growth patterns of many species of flower and trees leaf buds in Britain.
-Over a period of thirty years, he documented the influence of various planetary transits on nature, and found, for instance, that during a transit of Saturn, the beech tree’s buds would swell more than at other times. (‘Vortex of Life’ by Lawrence Edwards, edited by Graham Calderwood).
+More recently, Scottish researcher and mathematician Lawrence Edwards has studied the rhythmic growth patterns of many species of flower and tree leaves and buds in Britain.
+Over a period of thirty years, he documented the influence of various planetary transits on nature, and found, for instance, that during a transit of Saturn, beech tree buds would swell and grow more than at other times. (‘Vortex of Life’ by Lawrence Edwards, edited by Graham Calderwood).

 How does all this heavenly music really affect us and how can we use music for healing and enhancing our lives?
 Are the planets, Sun and Moon literally singing in you?